Kirillov's conjecture on Hecke-Grothendieck polynomials: Solvability of the lattice model

 To prove Theorem~\ref{rephrase}, we will show that our lattice model is ``solvable,'' by which we mean that the Boltzmann weights of the lattice model satisfy certain Yang--Baxter equations leading to an exact solution for the partition function.\footnote{The adjective ``solvable'' is used here in place of ``exactly solved models'' as in the title of Baxter's influential monograph~\cite{Baxter}, though we mean it even more narrowly as models solved with the use of Yang--Baxter equations as opposed to other methods.
 In Definition~7.5.2 of \cite{Chari-Pressley}, such models are referred to as ``integrable'' owing to connections with integrable systems whose Hamiltonians are represented by commuting transfer matrices for the lattice model.} In this section, we recall the precise definition of these Yang--Baxter equations and then prove that our lattice model weights admit such a solution.
 We offer two equivalent definitions of the solutions to the Yang--Baxter equation, one algebraic and one diagrammatic.

 Beginning with the algebraic interpretation, we first recall the correspondence between Boltzmann weights and structure constants for vector space endomorphisms, adapted to our setup.
 For each row $j$, we define the free vector space $V_j$ with distinguished basis elements $v_c$ indexed by the set of horizontal edge labels $c \in \{+, 1, \ldots, n\}$, and analogously for any column $k$, define the free vector space $W_k$ with basis elements $w_\Sigma$ indexed by the set of vertical edge labels $\Sigma \subseteq \{1, 2, \ldots, n \}$.
-Define the vector space endomorphism $T_{jk} \in \text{End}(V_j \otimes W_k)$ according to
+Define the vector space endomorphism\footnote{In analogy with the convention set in \cite{FRT1989}, the notation $T$ is used in place of $L$ in other closely-related literature on solvable lattice models, including \cite{BBBGIwahori, BBBG2024, metahori, brubaker-bump-friedberg2011, frozen-pipes}.} $L_{jk} \in \text{End}(V_j \otimes W_k)$ according to

-Here $T^{c' \!\! , \, \Sigma'}_{\, c, \,\Sigma}$ denotes the Boltzmann weight of the labeled vertex in row $j$ and column $k$
+Here $L^{c' \!\! , \, \Sigma'}_{\, c, \,\Sigma}$ denotes the Boltzmann weight of the labeled vertex in row $j$ and column $k$

 with the Boltzmann weights given according to Figure \ref{coloredalabw}.